 For the chicken and vegetables:

-- 2 zucchinis sliced in rounds then halved
+- 2 zucchini sliced in rounds then halved

 - sesame seeds toasted

 - Add the sauce ingredients to the Instant Pot.
-Soy sauce, vinegar, ginger, garlic, sugar, and white pepper.
+Soy sauce, vinegar, ginger, garlic, sugar, and white or black ground pepper.

 - Then add the chicken, onion, zucchini (if you decide to pressure cook it, see notes below), and mushrooms.